Revolutionary Armed Forces of the People: History

 In the process of the preparation of the armed struggle against the Portuguese rule over the then Portuguese Guinea, in 1962, the PAIGC established a Military Action and Organization Plan which defined the general scheme of a military structure.
 This plan foresaw two types of armed guerrilla groups: area or territorial groups and mobile or intervention groups.
 In the end of that year, these groups were already armed with hand grenades and PPSh-41 submachine-guns.

 The armed struggle finally started on 23 January 1963, with a guerrilla attack against the Portuguese garrison in Tite.

 In the I Congress of the PAIGC of 1963, a decision was taken to create the People's Army (Exército Popular) and the People's Militia (responsible for the guarding of the liberated areas), as well as to restructure the Guerrilla.
-This was to be done from the already existing units, staffed with personnel recently trained in China.

 In fulfillment of the decision taken in the I Congress, the Revolutionary Armed Forces of the People (FARP) were created in February 1964, being constituted by the then also created People's Army and by the already existent Guerrilla.
 The People's Militia was also created at that time, but was not part of the FARP, being instead dependent from the civil political and administrative bodies of the PAIGC.

 The main tactical unit of the FARP became the infantry bi-group (bigrupo), each being constituted by two or more infantry groups, headed by a commander and a political commissar and supported by heavy weapons.
 Each infantry group included around 18 elements armed with automatic weapons, three machine-guns and two rocket-propelled grenades.
 The structure of the bi-group was so well adapted to this type of warfare that some of the Portuguese units copied its organization, with General Spínola defending the general reorganization of all the Portuguese caçadores (light infantry) companies accordingly with its model.
 Besides the bi-groups, the FARP also included independent specialized groups of sharpshooters, heavy mortars, rockets, rocket-propelled grenades, sappers, anti-tank guns and antiaircraft artillery, as well as artillery batteries.